czczup/InternVL-doc/docs/en/get_started/chat_data_format.md

 {"id": 0, "conversations": [{"from": "human", "value": "Find the length of the hypotenuse given two sides\n\"side_length1 = 5, side_length2 = 6\""}, {"from": "gpt", "value": "To find the length of the hypotenuse given the two sides of a right triangle, you can use the Pythagorean theorem.
 The theorem states that the square of the length of the hypotenuse is equal to the sum of the squares of the lengths of the two other sides.\n \nIn this case, the length of one side is 5, and the length of the other side is 6.
 Plugging these values into the formula, we get:\n\nhypotenuse2 = 5^2 + 6^2\n                 = 25 + 36\n                 = 61\n\nTo get the length of the hypotenuse, take the square root of 61:\n\nhypotenuse = √61\n                 = 7.81 (rounded to two decimal places)\n\nTherefore, the length of the hypotenuse is approximately 7.81 units."}]}
 ```

-## Single Image Data
+## Single-Image Data

-For single image data, we use a JSONL file to store the data.
+For single-image data, we use a JSONL file to store the data.
 Each entry is a dictionary organized in the following format.
-Note that each entry for single image data must contain an `image` field, which is a string.
+Note that each entry for single-image data must contain an `image` field, which is a string.

 The path in the `image` field is relative to the `root` field.
 Concatenating the `root` field and the `image` field gives the complete path to the image.
 It is recommended to include `width` and `height` information for each data sample for future use.